kubescape/kubescape.io/docs/docs/guides/kubescape-for-teenagers/kubescape-for-teenagers.md

 Please note that Kubescape is changing quickly and adding functionality all the time.
 For more details, visit our [documentation](https://kubescape.io/docs/) and our [Repo on Github](https://github.com/kubescape).

-You can download the English version [here](Kubescape%20for%20teenagers%20EN.pdf).
+You can download the [English version](Kubescape%20for%20teenagers%20EN.pdf).

-Vous pouvez télécharger la version française [ici](Kubescape%20fro%20teenagers%20FR.pdf).
+Vous pouvez télécharger la [version française](Kubescape%20fro%20teenagers%20FR.pdf).